bajpayeeakshay/ProcessOrder/README.md

 ## Logging:
 Serilog has been used to logging purposes and for the ease of verifying the assignment, a File Log has been implemented.
 You can find the log file in the following place: '\bin\Debug\net8.0\Logs'

+## Points of Improvement
+- Implementation using Blob Trigger, hence a better architectural design
+- Logging in AppInsights or SEQ for better visibility and traceability
+- Configuration Settings from Database.
+- Handling more scenarios in Unit Testing
+- Creating Templates for Email Notifications
+- Better Handling of Edge Case Scenarios